DarylCheong/GA-Capstone/README.md

 ![sales process](https://darylcheong.github.io/GA-Capstone/images/sales_process.jpg)

 # Introduction
 Sales is one of the essential components of any business.
 It is the act of selling goods or services to an interested party, in exchange for money.
-This process allows a business to generate revenue, which is why it is so vital for any organisation.
-Without sales, a business will not be able to grow or even survive.
+It is the primary process for a business to generate revenue, which explains why it is so vital for any organisation.
+Without sales, a business will not have the resources necessary to grow or even survive.

-Due to the importance of sales, this project will examine the sales process of an organisation and seek to achieve the following goals:-
+Due to its importance, this project will examine the sales process of an organisation and seek to achieve the following goals:-

 **Goal 1 - Predict the value of sales opportunity ('Amount' column) using regression models**